djhoover717/Oviraptor/README.md

-# Maiasaurus
+# Oviraptor
-Describing exoplanetary system architectures using information theory
+Describing exoplanetary system architectures comparing systems detected via transits and radial velocities

-This repository contains source code used for Gilbert & Fabrycky (2020), "An information theoretic framework for classifying exoplanetary system architectures" (https://arxiv.org/abs/2003.11098)
+This project builds on the previous analysis of Gilbert & Fabrycky (2020), "An information theoretic framework for classifying exoplanetary system architectures" (https://arxiv.org/abs/2003.11098).
+Source code for that antecedent project can be found at https://github.com/gjgilbert/maiasaurus.

-The functions used to calculated system-level measures are contained in the python scripts "LMC.py" and "archinfo.py"